What Are Headphones? How do they work? (Answered)

 Headphones are the hardware that can be connected to a computer, laptop, smartphone, MP3 player, and other electronic devices so that the user can listen to music or other sounds in silence and privacy.
 These devices are truly “plug and play,” requiring no setup.

 There are various types of headphones available, each with its own purpose.
-There are many different kinds, but some are more prevalent.

 In-ear